DiemUyen/measure_startup_time/README.md

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
-Get started [here](/measure_startup_time/CONTRIBUTING.md)
+Get started [here](/CONTRIBUTING.md)

 ## License

-This package is available under [BSD-3-Clause](/measure_startup_time/LICENSE), meaning you are free use, modify, and distribute this code.
+This package is available under [BSD-3-Clause](/LICENSE), meaning you are free to use, modify, and distribute this code.